Colton Point State Park

 The Grand Canyon of Pennsylvania

-The “Grand Canyon of Pennsylvania” begins just south of Ansonia, along US 6 and continues south for about 47 miles.
-At its deepest point, Pine Creek Gorge is 1450 feet deep and nearly one mile wide.
-At Leonard Harrison and Colton Point state parks, the depth of the canyon is about 800 feet and these parks have the most spectacular scenic overlooks.
+Pine Creek Gorge begins just south of Ansonia, along US 6 and continues south for about 47 miles.
+At its deepest point, the gorge is 1,450 feet deep and nearly one mile wide.
+At Leonard Harrison and Colton Point state parks, the depth of the gorge is about 800 feet and these parks have the most spectacular scenic overlooks.

-Many recreational opportunities are available in the Canyon.
+Many recreational opportunities are available in the gorge.
 Some of these activities are regulated by the Bureau of State Parks or by the Bureau of Forestry, which have slightly different rules and regulations.
-Visitors can hike, mountain bike, horseback ride, fish, seasonally whitewater boat, hunt, camp and birdwatch.
+Visitors can hike, mountain bike, ride horses, fish, birdwatch, hunt, camp, and seasonally whitewater boat.

 Formation of the Canyon